BerkeleyLearnVerify/VerifAI/README.md

 We use <a href="https://github.com/openai/baselines">OpenAI baselines</a> to train a NN to control the cartpole .
 We train a NN using Proximal Policy Optimization algorithms (<a href="https://arxiv.org/abs/1707.06347">PPO</a>) with 100000 training episodes.

 We use the reward function as the specification for testing; i.e., if the reward is positive for all the environments the controller is safe.
 For the cartpole, the specification is: the maximum variation of the pole from the center should be less than 12 degree and maximum variation of the initial position should be less than 2.4m.
 To test the controller we loosen the training thresholds for angle, by 0.01 radians, and the x variation, by 0.1m, to get the testing thresholds.
-To capture this we define a specification using metric temporal logic <a href="https://github.com/mvcisback/py-metric-temporal-logic">python library</a> which **verifai** can convert into a monitor internally.
+To capture this we define a specification using metric temporal logic <a href="https://github.com/mvcisback/py-metric-temporal-logic">python library</a> which **VerifAI** can convert into a monitor internally.

 **Task:** Test the robustness of the NN controller trained using PPO